linq2db/linq2db/Doc/articles/get-started/install/index.md

 * Select the `linq2db.SqlServer` package and the desired version and confirm [list of supported databases](/articles/general/databases.html)

 > [!TIP]
-> `linq2db` package contains all datap roviders in bundle.
+> `linq2db` package contains all data providers in bundle.
 It dynamically loads specific data provider based on configuration.
 > For simplyfying usage LINQ To DB has many helper packages `linq2db.*` that just reference required libraries for specific database provider.